 As we already mentioned, it’s very useful to include ideas in the product roadmap, but it’s also important to keep them separate from the features that are already defined and ready for design and development.

 The best way to do this is to create a ‘Stage’ label set that will include ‘Idea’ as the first label.
 Grouped by Stage, your product roadmap will then clearly show all your ideas neatly listed in the first column.
-And, you'll also be able to create a separate tab and filter out only ideas so you can have them all in one place.
+You'll also be able to create a separate tab and filter out ideas only so you can have them all in one place.

 Here's how to add new ideas to your Infinity roadmap: